₱33,625 Find Cheap Flights from Southeast Asia to Israel

 • How many cities have direct flights to Israel?

-From Southeast Asia, there are direct flights to Israel from 2 cities.
-The city with the most direct flights is Bangkok, with 64 direct flights each week.
+From Southeast Asia, there are direct flights to Israel from 1 city.
+This city is Bangkok and there are 58 direct flights each week.

 • How many direct flights to Israel are there each day?